wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 @wenkokke: Ah, we tripped someone up with the collision between GV's ●/○ and the priority variable 'o'!

-TODO: @wenkokke insert a clarification that stresses that, unfortunately, GV uses ●/○ to mark main and child threads, and we're keeping that notation for comparability---but watch out, we're using different fonts and colouring to help you tell 'o' and '○' apart.
+- [ ] @wenkokke insert a clarification that stresses that, unfortunately, GV uses ●/○ to mark main and child threads, and we're keeping that notation for comparability---but watch out, we're using different fonts and colouring to help you tell 'o' and '○' apart.

 > ~~page 15, acknowledgments: "they"~~